j4nnis/bproxy/README.md

 ## Credits:

-* Jannis Müthing, BSc, designed and developed this software and is a co-autor of the article.
+* Jannis Müthing, BSc, from the Dortmund University of Applied Sciences and Arts, Dortmund, Germany, designed and developed this software and is a co-autor of the article.

-* Prof. Dr. C. M. Friedrich from the Dortmund University of Technology contributed to the design of the tests and is a one of the authors of the article.
+* Prof. Dr. C. M. Friedrich from the Dortmund University of Applied Sciences and Arts, Dortmund, Germany, contributed to the design of the tests and is a one of the authors of the article.

 ## Cite as